 This function allows the adjustment of the field weakening level in order to set the top speed of the motor.
-The function is enabled when the armature current is less than the value set by Function 24 and the accelerator input voltage is less than 1 volt.
+The function is enabled when the armature current is less than the value set by Function 24 .
 It is important to note that this function is used to optimize motor and control performance, and this setting will be determined by GE and OEM engineers at the time of vehicle development.
 This setting must not be changed by field personnel without the permission of the OEM.